PyPSA/atlite/doc/installation.rst

 1. Create an account at https://earthdatahub.destine.eu
 2. Go to https://earthdatahub.destine.eu/account-settings#my-personal-access-tokens
 3. Click on the "i" icon next to a token in the "My personal access tokens" section
 4. Click on "Download .netrc".
-Save the resulting file.
+Save the resulting file in the project folder or in your home folder (or append to an existing ``.netrc``)
+   Alternatively, you can store the API key in this file as a ``EARTHDATAHUB_API_KEY`` environmental variable
-5. For Linux/Mac users - save the file as  ``.netrc`` in your home folder.
-For Windows users, follow the instructions `here <https://earthdatahub.destine.eu/getting-started#configuring-netrc>`_
+5. For Linux/Mac users, if using ``.netrc`` in your home folder, ensure that is has ``0600`` (owner read/write only) permissions
+   This doesn't apply if storing the file in your project folder

 Climate data store (fallback)
 -------------------------------